• 5 min read

 Dubai Land Department Fee

-This DLD fee occurs when a property is transferred from the seller to the buyer.
+The most well-known DLD fee is the property transfer fee, which applies when ownership of a property is transferred from the seller to the buyer.

 Property Registration Fee

-The Property Registration Fee is another DLD service charge incurred as part of a property transfer.
+The Trustee Fee, or Property Registration Fee, is another DLD service charge incurred as part of a property transfer.

 This fee is AED 2,000 plus 5% VAT for properties valued below AED 500,000.